Nelisiwe/Project--1-/Project/website2 (1)/README.md

 # License.

-This project is licensed under the BSD license.
+This project is licensed under the -----